OpenGene/gencore/README.md

 # gencore
-A tool to generate consensus reads
+A tool to generate consensus reads from paired-end data.
+This tool input a sorted BAM/SAM with its corresponding reference fasta, and output an unsorted BAM/SAM.

 # Get gencore
 ## download binary